adhiluphanna/deliciousrecipeh/content/post/941-simple-way-to-prepare-ultimate-fruit-cocktail-nofire.md

 ##### Steps to make Fruit cocktail  #nofire:

-1. Peel &amp; cut mango &amp; peach..
+1. Peel & cut mango & peach..
-1. Deseed &amp; cut plum into small pieces..
+1. Deseed & cut plum into small pieces..
 1. Blend all in blender jug.
 Sieve it in strainer..
 1. Pour in serving glasses add lots of crushed ice...
-1. Serve cold &amp; enjoy..
+1. Serve cold & enjoy..